For Immediate Release

 - Job hazard analyses completed.

-“Dairy product manufacturers continue to demonstrate that providing a safe work environment for their production and transportation workers is a high priority,” said Emily Lyons, IDFA director of regulatory affairs and counsel.
-“We encourage all facilities to submit nominations for their processing and trucking operations so we can recognize and celebrate their successful efforts.
+“Year after year, our member companies have demonstrated their efforts to provide a safe and productive work environment for all employees, reinforcing that worker safety is a top priority in the dairy industry,” said Emily Lyons, IDFA director of regulatory affairs and counsel.
+“We urge all dairy facilities to nominate their processing and trucking operations so IDFA and the industry can recognize and celebrate their success.”

 Processing facilities are judged in four product categories: natural and processed cheese; dry, condensed, and evaporated products; ice cream and frozen desserts; and fluid milk.
 Within each product category, there are awards for small, medium and large facilities that achieve the best overall safety performance rates based on the OSHA data.